ProjectsvaishnaviKandikonda/Academic-Projects/AI-Ethics-Auditing-Project/README.md

-**AI Ethics Auditing Project: Enterprise Workforce Optimization Systems**
+** Project 1.
+AI Ethics Auditing Project: Enterprise Workforce Optimization Systems**

 - This project conducted a comprehensive ethical audit of an AI-driven platform used to optimize workforce management and budget allocation
 - The goal was to uncover hidden algorithmic bias and ensure compliance with major ethical and regulatory standards.